flairNLP/flair/resources/docs/TUTORIAL_13_TRANSFORMERS_PRODUCTION.md

 ```
 ### Optimization

+To use the optimization, in addition to `onnx-runtime`, also `coloredlogs` and `onnx` need to be installed, this can be done via:
+`pip install onnx coloredlogs`

 One advantage of ONNX is, that it can apply hardware-specific optimizations, see [here](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/transformers/README.md#optimizer-options)
 We can use the following code to optimize our transformer model and update our OnxEmbeddings to use the optimized model:
 ```python